jonathaneunice/intspan/docs/intspanlist.rst

 Indeed, it's not entirely clear what update behavior *should be*, given the use case.
 If a duplicate is appended or inserted somewhere, should an exception be raised?
-Should the code silent refuse to add items already seen?
+Should the code silently refuse to add items already seen?
 Or something else?
 Maybe even duplicates should be allowed?
-Silent denial is the current default, which is compatible with set behavior and ``intspan``; whether that's the "right" choice for a fully ordered variant is unclear.
+Silent denial is the current default, which is compatible with set behavior and ``intspan``; whether that's the "right" or best choice for a fully ordered variant is unclear.
 (If you have thoughts on this or relevant use cases to discuss, open an issue on Bitbucket or ping the author.)